HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 ```
 30 is even.
 ```
-When number is 35 so will the output be:
+When number is 35 so will the output, as in the first verison, be:
 ```
 35 is odd.
 ```